CLRX/CLRX-mirror/doc/GcnInstrsMubuf.md

 The TFE flag requires additional the VDATA register.
 IDXEN and OFFEN both enabled requires 64-bit VADDR.
 VADDR is optional if no IDXEN, OFFEN and ADDR64.

-The MUBUF instructions is executed in order.
+The MUBUF instructions are executed in order.
 Any MUBUF instruction increments VMCNT and it decrements VMCNT after memory operation.
 Any memory-write operation increments EXPCNT, and it decrements EXPCNT after reading data from VDATA.